BREASTFEEDING SHOULD BE GRATIFYING FOR MOM AND EFFECTIVE FOR BABY!

 To make a diagnosis and determine the needs of your child, a thorough oral exam and a history of yours and your child's nursing experience will be obtained.
 You and Dr. Shamey will sit knee to knee as your child sits in your lap with it's head and shoulders in his lap.
 This is the best position for him to evaluate any restricted oral tissue and for you to visualize the tongue and lip tie, and possibly any buccal ties.

-Once a diagnosis is made and you consent to treatment, your child will be brought into the treatment room.
+Once a diagnosis has been made and you consent to treatment, your child will be brought into the treatment room.
 For your child's safety and security they will be gently placed in a warmed swaddle blanket and fitted for protective eye-wear.
 To follow Laser Safety Protocol, only Dr. Shamey, his assistant and your child are allowed in the treatment room.

 The actual procedure takes about 30 seconds to complete and your child will be away from you for only about ten minutes as you wait in the waiting room.
 This is the time it takes to create a safe and secure environment for your child and to obtain before and after photographs.
 You will be asked not to feed your child for about 90 minutes before the appointment in order that they have a desire to nurse immediately following the revisions.
-The Solea CO2 laser is state-of-the-art and the most precise, is bactericidal and leaves a bloodless, virtually painless wound that heals quicker than other methods of revision.
+The Solea CO2 laser is state-of-the-art and the most precise, is bactericidal and leaves a bloodless, virtually painless wound that heals quicker than other methods of release.

 It is of the utmost importance to follow the home-care instructions given to you following the release of your infants oral restrictions.
 Not doing so would allow the healing tissue to reattach.

 As your infant has probably compensated for their restrictions, their facial and body muscles often need to be retrained for proper function after the releases.
-Following up with your Lactation Consultant (IBCLC) and a Pediatric Chiropractor with knowledge of lip and tongue-tie and/or a Craniosacral Therapist will be important.
+Following up with your Lactation Consultant (IBCLC) and your Pediatric Chiropractor with knowledge of lip and tongue-tie and/or your Craniosacral Therapist will be important.
 Rarely is having the surgical procedure enough to correct the original breastfeeding problems.

 FEE FOR SERVICE